Henry Mann

 Henry Berthold Mann (27 October 1905, Vienna – 1 February 2000, Tucson) was a professor of mathematics and statistics at the Ohio State University.
 Mann proved the Schnirelmann-Landau conjecture in number theory, and as a result earned the 1946 Cole Prize.
-He and his student developed the ("Mann-Whitney") U-statistic of nonparametric statistics.
+He and his student D. Ransom Whitney developed the ("Mann-Whitney") U-statistic of nonparametric statistics.
 Mann published the first mathematical book on the design of experiments: Mann (1949).

 Early life of a number theorist

 Born in Vienna, Austria-Hungary, to a Jewish family, Mann earned his Ph.D. degree in mathematics in 1935 from the University of Vienna under the supervision of Philipp Furtwängler.
 Mann immigrated to the United States in 1938, and lived in New York, supporting himself by tutoring students.

 In additive number theory, Mann proved the Schnirelmann–Landau conjecture on the asymptotic density of sumsets in 1942.
 By doing so he established Mann's theorem and earned the 1946 Cole Prize.